vaibhavkapase1302/Boto3-Python-SDK/README.md

 # What is Boto3 ?
 * Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python.
 * Boto3 is maintained and published by Amazon Web Services.
-* Boto3 allws us to directly create, update, and delete AWS services from our Python scripts.
+* Boto3 allows us to directly create, update, and delete AWS services from our Python scripts.

+<a href="https://boto3.amazonaws.com/v1/documentation/api/1.14.0/index.html">Boto3 Documantation</a

 ## Installation:
 Install the latest Boto3 release via pip: